BOUTAYEBAnasse/Benchmarking-RSDetection./README.md

 Each model comes with two notebooks:
 1. **Training / Validation / Testing** – full end‑to‑end pipeline.
-2. **Quick Inference** – load a fine‑tuned checkpoint and run predictions on a folder of images.
+2. **Quick Inference** – load a fine‑tuned checkpoint and run predictions on a set of images.

 ---
 ## 📁 Repository Structure